HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 ## Results

 The initial test runs were conducted on an AWS-distributed Kubernetes setup with a single node.
-The system successfully handled concurrent user loads of 1,000 users,with a low error rate (0.1%).
-At 1,000 users, error rates increased dramatically and response times went up.
-For a response time to be considered optimal, it should be under one second.
-All the errors came from WCM and DX Pages and Portlets related out of memory issue.
+The system successfully handled concurrent user loads of up to 1,000 users with a low error rate (0.1%).
+To ensure optimal performance, response times should remain under one second.
+All errors observed at higher loads were related to WCM and DX Pages and Portlets, primarily due to out-of-memory issues.

-Test results were analyzed in Prometheus and Grafana dashboards.
-For OpenLdap and WebEngine pods, the CPU and memory limits were fully utilized.
+Test results were analyzed using Prometheus metrics and Grafana dashboards.
+For OpenLDAP and WebEngine pods, the CPU and memory limits were fully utilized.
 These limits were increased based on the CPU and memory usage observations from Grafana during the load test.
-Increasing the CPU and memory limits of OpenLdap and WebEngine pods resolved the errors.
+Increasing the CPU and memory limits of OpenLDAP and WebEngine pods resolved the errors.

 From these observations, CPU and memory limits of OpenLdap,WebEngine, and HAProxy pods were tuned one by one to see if no errors occur during a user load of 1,000 users.